Thesis-based MS degree

 - Completed electronic Graduate School application form, including a personal statement.
 The personal statement should not exceed 2 pages and should address:

 - Why you want to pursue a graduate degree

 - Why you want to pursue a graduate degree in the Northwestern/Chicago Botanic Garden Program

 - Your research interests and faculty members with whom you might like to work

 - Information you think is relevant with regard to your past experiences and future goals

 - Official transcripts from all academic institutions attended (additional information for international students).
 Unofficial transcripts can be accepted for review, but if accepted into the program, you will be required to submit an official transcript.

-- Two letters of recommendation from individuals who are familiar with your academic and research achievements.
+- Two letters of recommendation from individuals who are familiar with your academic and research achievements or other relevant experiences.

 - For applicants whose native language is not English, you must also submit TOEFL scores that are less than two years old.